Which Damages Can I Recover for Legal Malpractice

 Punitive Damages

 It’s rare for legal malpractice cases to involve punitive damages, as punitive damages are not recoverable based on conduct that is alleged to be merely negligent.
-The rare exceptions that do exist typically occur when the attorney’s conduct was oppressive, fraudulent, or malicious.
+The rare exceptions that do exist typically occur when the attorney’s conduct is oppressive, fraudulent, or malicious.
 This is a very difficult standard to prove especially in a garden variety legal malpractice action.

 Schedule a Free Consultation with Our Experienced Legal Malpractice Attorneys